1983–1986 Kurdish rebellions in Iraq: Al-Anfal Campaign

-The Iraqi government and leaders behind the campaign were not punished for their campaign of genocide or the violations against the Geneva Protocol of 1928.

 Halabja poison gas attack

 The most famous attack of chemical warfare by the Iraqi army against the Kurds was the attack on the town of Halabja on March 16, 1988.
 Over 4,000 Kurds were killed in this one attack by the combination of mustard gas and hydrogen cyanide.
 Between 7,000 and 10,000 civilians were injured and thousands more died of complications, diseases, etc. stemming from the release of chemical gas.
 The town was attacked because Kurdish guerrillas had allied with Tehran and the city was now under Iranian control.
 Conventional artillery, mortars, and rockets bombed Halabja for two days before the chemical attack; the use of chemical weapons was done for good measure to assure no survivors were possible.
 This attack is considered separate from the al-Anfal campaign and was one of the last attacks by the Iraqis during the Iran–Iraq War.
 This act has also been declared an act of genocide against the Kurdish people of Iraq.